 There are many outdoor activities to enjoy in the Northwoods and right at Trees For Tomorrow's campus.
 Some favorites located either on campus or in close proximity are biking, boating, canoeing, cross-country skiing, fishing, golfing, hiking, ice skating, kayaking, snowshoeing, swimming, basketball, volleyball, and much more.

 Our school's Demonstration Forest, a nearly 200-year old hardwood, pine, and hemlock forest, includes an interpretive trail with educational signs guiding your hike.

 TFT Naturalists present programs on a variety of topics to school groups and other groups upon request.
 Program topics may include wildlife, forestry, birds of prey, water ecology, and outdoor skills.
-See Trees For Tomorrow's Program Planner for a complete list of programs offered to schools and other groups attending Trees For Tomorrow workshops.
+See Trees For Tomorrow's Field Experience Guide for a complete list of programs offered to schools and other groups attending Trees For Tomorrow workshops.